ar5had/learnpythonthehardway/README.md

-# python-programs
+# learnpythonthehardway
-Python programs from learnpythonthehardway.org
+Python programs from learnpythonthehardway